Published on:

 The expectation, certainly our expectations, was that this MDL would land in California where the majority of cases were already pending.
 New York was also a possiblity with the defendants pushing Instead, the JPML handed the litigation to Judge M. Casey Rodgers in Pensacola, citing her exceptional experience managing large-scale mass torts.

 At first, Florida might seem like an odd choice, but a closer look makes it clear why this happened.
 Judge Rodgers is wrapping up the 3M Combat Arms earplug litigation, a massive MDL that resulted in a $6 billion settlement, making her one of the most experienced MDL judges in the country.
 The JPML likely saw an opportunity to put this complex pharmaceutical litigation in the hands of someone who has already demonstrated an ability to handle high-stakes cases efficiently.
-These judges know this litigation could be a big deal and there will be complex legal issues that need to be sorted out.
-Neither Pfizer nor the majority of plaintiffs initially pushed for Florida, but this selection ensures that the litigation will be led by a seasoned, respected judge with a track record of keeping complicated cases moving forward.
+These judges know this litigation could be a big deal, and there will be complex legal issues that need to be sorted out.
+Neither Pfizer nor the majority of plaintiffs initially pushed for Florida.
+Still, this selection ensures that the litigation will be led by a seasoned, respected judge with a track record of keeping complicated cases moving forward.

 What Does This Mean for the Future of the MDL?